Circuit Breakers and Their Types

 Thermal Magnetic Circuit Breakers

 Thermal magnetic circuit breakers use both sensing and tripping mechanisms to provide circuit protection for a device.
-The sensing mechanism is based on heat, while the tripping mechanism is based on magnetics.
+The sensing mechanism is based on heat, while the tripping mechanism is based on magnetic circuit.
 In general, magnetic protection responds to high magnitude current conditions like those resulting from a short circuit, while thermal protection allows for overcurrent conditions to occur in limited durations.

 Hydraulic Magnetic Circuit Breakers